MareStare/twai/src/prerequisites/software.md

 [Pony Diffusion V6 XL](https://civitai.com/models/257749/pony-diffusion-v6-xl) is an AI model fine-tuned on Stable Diffusion XL (SDXL for short).

 Pony Diffusion is most famous for generating... you guessed it - ponies 😏.
-Anyhow, it's popular far beyond MLP community (including anime and furry), because it can generate almost any anime/cartoon character in artistic style.
+Anyhow, it's popular far beyond MLP community (notably anime and furry), because it can generate almost any anime/cartoon character in artistic style.
 It's developed by [PurpleSmart.ai](https://purplesmart.ai/), and it has a large community on [Discord](https://purplesmart.ai/discord).
 Feel free to join it and ask questions in `#novice-questions`.

 The upcoming version of Pony Diffusion (V7) will use a new base model - ::aura-flow:: [Aura Flow](https://fal.ai/models/fal-ai/aura-flow).
 We'll update the guide once that version is generally available.

-Pony Diffusion is really nice, and V7 is very promising.
+Pony Diffusion is really nice, and the upcoming V7 is very promising.
 We'll cover its peculiarities later in the guide.
 However, we'll start with another model called [ZoinksNoob](#zoinksnoob).
 It is a bit easier to use than Pony Diffusion and produces more detailed images.
 Anyway, you are encouraged to try several models to find your favorite!

 ### ZoinksNoob